HedgeInSmog/wacom-profile-switcher/README.md

 	* Alt+Ctrl+Super+4	for inkscape-ring.sh
 	* Alt+Ctrl+Super+5	for blender-ring.sh
 3. Edit wacom-profile-switcher.desktop and copy it to ~/.local/share/applications
-4. Run it from unity dash.
+4. Run it from Gnome Shell.
 5. 'GIMP' can be symlinked to 'GNU Image' file.